Scaling Up Sparse Support Vector Machines by Simultaneous Feature and Sample Reduction: Estimate the Primal and Dual Optima

 \section{Estimate the Primal and Dual Optima}

-In this section, we first show that the primal and dual optima admit closed form solutions for specific values of $\alpha$ and $\beta$ (see Section \ref{ssec:abmax}).
+In this section, we first show that the primal and dual optima admit closed-form solutions for specific values of $\alpha$ and $\beta$ (Section \ref{ssec:abmax}).
 Then, in Sections \ref{ssec:estimation_primal} and \ref{ssec:estimation_dual}, we present accurate estimations of the primal and dual optima, respectively.
+We would like to point out that in order to extend the optimum estimation results below to multi-class sparse SVM and avoid redundancy, we consider the optimum estimations for the primal and dual problems in more general forms.